Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Conclusion and future work

 \section{Conclusion and future work}

-Targeting the unsupervised anomaly detection task, this work devised an effective scoring network with score-guided regularization.
-The scoring network is able to learn the disparity of normal and abnormal data and the disparity is gradually enhanced during the network training.
-The scoring network can be integrated into different unsupervised anomaly detection methods.
+Targeting the unsupervised anomaly detection task, this work introduced an effective scoring network with score-guided regularization.
+The proposed scoring network can be integrated into existing deep unsupervised representation learning-based anomaly detection methods and enhances their anomaly detection capabilities.
+Specifically, the scoring network utilizes the original discrimination metric as a self-supervised signal to pre-judge the obvious-normal samples and leverage these samples to strengthen the representation learner and enlarge the score disparity between obvious-normal and suspected abnormal samples.
+Moreover, the scoring network learns the discrimination metric according to the dataset and directly outputs the anomaly scores, enhancing the transferability of the original method.
 We next proposed a representative instantiation of incorporating the scoring network into an autoencoder framework, namely score-guided autoencoder (SG-AE).
 We first conducted experiments on synthetic datasets to examine the effectiveness of the score-guidance strategy.
-The results show that the anomaly scores disparity between normal and abnormal data continues to expand during training, especially in the transition field.
+The results show that the anomaly score disparity between normal and abnormal data continues to expand during training, especially in the transition field.
 Then comprehensive experiments are conducted on seven tabular datasets, suggesting that the proposed SG-AE is competitive with the state-of-the-art methods in terms of both AUC values and the Kolmogorov–Smirnov statistical index.
 We also analyzed the sensitivity of the introduced parameters in our scoring network and found that different datasets can share similar configurations.
 In addition, as the scoring network can learn the disparity between normal and abnormal data, we expect that SG-AE can work well even with a large fraction of anomaly data.
 To validate this expectation, we then tested the SG-AE on two datasets with varying anomaly rates, indicating that SG-AE is more robust to the anomaly rate than the other three baselines.
-In order to present the transferability of the scoring network on different unsupervised methods, we then applied the scoring network to three state-of-the-art methods and the experimental results approve the performance improvement.
+In order to present the transferability of the scoring network on different unsupervised representation learning-based methods, we then applied the scoring network to four state-of-the-art methods and the experimental results approve the performance improvement.
 Moreover, we applied the scoring network to two document datasets and one image dataset to present the transferability to different anomaly detection tasks.
-Experimental results show that SG-Models is comparable to the state-of-the-art methods, especially for datasets with large anomaly rates.
+Experimental results show that SG-Models are comparable to the state-of-the-art methods, especially for datasets with large anomaly rates.
+Lastly, we further discussed the hyperparameter selection and proposed a method to automatically set $\epsilon_p$, which is highly related to datasets.
+We also conducted experiments to demonstrate its effectiveness.